teodoravermesan/product-placement-magento/README.md

   Uses **Allure Reports** for detailed, user-friendly test reports including screenshots, steps, and logs.

 - **TestNG Screenshot on Failure Utility**
- - Takes screenshots when a test method fails.
+  - Takes screenshots when a test method fails
   - Saves screenshots to the `screenshots` folder in the project root.
   - Screenshots are named after the failed test method.
   - Automatically creates the `screenshots` folder if it doesn’t exist.

 ---

 ## How to Run the Tests